 - rent payments

 - tenancy management issues (such as neighbour nuisance)

 - signposting to other agencies

-If you need emergency help at any time, press your personal alarm pendant or pull cord located around your home.
-These will activate a telephone, which your HMO will answer during their working day.
+If you need emergency help at any time, press your personal alarm pendant or pull cord located around your home to telephone your HMO during their working day.

 Telecare equipment is also available in communal areas.

-If you need help outside of working hours, Be Independent (our community alarm service) will answer your call.
+If you need help outside of your HMO working hours, Be Independent (our community alarm service) will answer your call.

 They can help you by: